 Here, we’ve provided a very brief overview of SSDI benefits and eligibility for these benefits.
 Each case is unique, and it is always in your best interests to meet with an experienced attorney to discuss your particular options.

-At Woodruff Johnson & Evans, we can assist you with all aspects of your SSDI claim and related issues, including, but not limited to:
+At Woodruff Johnson & Evans Law Offices, we can assist you with all aspects of your SSDI claim and related issues, including, but not limited to:

 - Initial filings